 The Problem With Dual-Boot

-The issue that most people face with dual-boot is, it requires you to fiddle with your computer’s memory while increases the risk of accidentally losing your important files.
+The issue that most people face with dual-boot is, it requires you to fiddle with your computer’s memory while increasing the risk of accidentally losing your important files.
 If you still want to try it, check out our how to Dual-boot Linux Mint alongside Windows 10 article.

 Hence, installing Windows on a Virtual machine is the fastest and the safest way.
 In this article, let’s look at the easiest way to install Windows 10 on Ubuntu Linux or any Ubuntu-based distro.
 The tool that we’ll be using is GNOME Boxes which was released in January this year.

-Install Windows 10 On Ubuntu Linux
+Installing Windows 11/10 On Ubuntu Linux

 Install GNOME Boxes On Ubuntu/Ubuntu-based Distros